General Academic Information

 Degrees

 Each student earns a Bachelor of Arts (B.A.) degree or a Bachelor of Science (B.S.) degree based on their primary (first) major, no matter what other majors or minors they may earn.
-Students enrolled in the nursing program (Traditional Track or online RN to BSN) will graduate with a Bachelor of Science in Nursing (BSN).
-Students graduating with a first major of Behavioral Science, Biology, Biochemistry, Chemistry, Computer Science, Engineering, Environmental Studies and Wildlife Management, Health Sciences, Kinesiology and Exercise Science, Neuroscience, Physics or Psychology earn a Bachelor of Science degree.
+Students enrolled in the undergraduate nursing program will graduate with a Bachelor of Science in Nursing (BSN).
+Students graduating with a first major of Accounting, Agribusiness Management, Behavioral Health, Biology, Biochemistry, Business Administration, Chemistry, Computer Science, Economics, Environmental Studies and Wildlife Management, Finance, Healthcare Management, Health Sciences, Human Resource Management, Kinesiology and Exercise Science, Management, Marketing, Neuroscience, Mechanical Engineering, Physics, Psychology, or Sports Management earn a Bachelor of Science degree.
 Students with any other first major earn a Bachelor of Arts degree.

 Combined Degree Programs